ali-you/Autocomplete/README.md

 # Autocomplete
 - Autocomplete app with 10 word suggestion
-- use dictionary for exist words
+- use dp algorithm and trie data structure